leon4rd/test/README.md

-## Ever wondered why bees hum?
-It's because they don't know the words.
+## I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.